fayzidin/AI_agent_scheduler/OUTLOOK_OAUTH_SETUP.md

    - Go to Email Dashboard
    - Click "Add Account" → "Microsoft Outlook"
    - Click "Connect"
-   - Should now work without errors
+   - Should now work with personal accounts

 ## 🚨 **Common Issues & Solutions**

-### **"This app isn't verified"**
-- This is normal for development apps
-- Click "Advanced" → "Continue to [App Name]"
+### **"You can't sign in here with a personal account"**
+- Make sure you selected "Accounts in any organizational directory and personal Microsoft accounts" during app registration
+- Check that your authority is set to "consumers" in the code
+- Try creating a new app registration with the correct settings

 ### **"Access blocked"**
 - Check authorized redirect URIs are correct